-It has been over three months since Niantic released its popular location-based augmented reality game Pokemon Go, but it is yet to come to several Asian countries, including India, China, and South Korea which happen to be among the world’s biggest gaming markets.
+It has been over three months since Niantic released its popular location-based augmented reality game Pokemon Go.
+Still, it is yet to come to several Asian countries, including India, China, and South Korea, which happen to be among the world’s biggest gaming markets.
 Now, there are high chances of gamers in these countries losing interest due to the delay.

 Pokemon Go has been released in several Asian countries, but not without running into issues.
 Cambodia, Thailand, and Vietnam have restricted gamers from playing it at select places.
 It has run into the problem in South Korea, as the country restricts the use of uncensored map data from overseas while the game requires real-time geospatial technologies and Google’s map data to play.

-Pokemon Go is a free augmented reality (AR) mobile phone game that lets players catch virtual characters in real life environment.
+Pokemon Go is a free augmented reality (AR) mobile phone game that lets players catch virtual characters in a real-life environment.

 READ ALSO :